top of page

 so full of life, so full of love

-The kind of love we share is the kind of love I wish I saw growing up
+the kind of love we share is the kind of love I wish I saw growing up

-He is a divine counterpart
+he is a divine counterpart

-My divine counterpart
+my divine counterpart

-Still, these souls haunt me, their presence lingering,
+Still, these souls haunt me

 though I know—deep down—it is not them.

-Not their judgments or their proclamations
+not their judgments or their proclamations

-It is my ego, whispering, begging, clawing.
+it is my ego, whispering, begging, clawing.

-And I must kill her.
+and I must kill her.

 I indulge in substances I once shied away from

-And I believe those parts of me have already surrendered
+and I believe those parts of me have already surrendered

-The rope has been hung
+the rope has been hung

 What’s left if not my fragile ego?